 Certain types of airbags made by Takata Corporation use a chemical called phase-stabilised ammonium nitrate (PSAN) as a propellant.
 The ACCC’s investigation concluded that Takata PSAN airbags without a desiccant (or drying agent) or with a calcium sulphate desiccant have a design defect.
 Due to the defect, as the airbag ages and is exposed to high temperatures and humidity, the PSAN propellant is exposed to moisture and degrades.
 If this happens, when the airbag is triggered and deploys (in a collision), it may deploy with too much explosive force, rupturing the airbag inflator housing so that sharp metal fragments shoot out and hit vehicle occupants, potentially injuring or killing them.

-Globally, ruptures of defective Takata airbags have been associated with at least 24 deaths and 266 injuries.
+Globally, ruptures of defective Takata airbags have been associated with at least 32 deaths and over 350 injuries.
 In Australia, one person has been killed and another seriously injured in separate incidents involving defective Takata airbags.

 The defect is located in the airbag inflator and so it may not be necessary to replace the entire airbag system to eliminate the safety risk.